Week 2 of 'At The Track With Mac;' Schenctady's Farone on being picked by Giants in MLB draft; Whyno on NHL

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Daily Gazette sports editor Ken Schott previews this weekend’s Breeders’ Cup World Championships with Gazette...
+On a special edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports editor Ken Schott talks with horse racing writer Mike...

 Listen